 His magic and extreme thinness meant that, no matter how hard they stared, the people were unable to see his body.
 However, the jewels that the queen had given him for slaying Rosamund’s children showed quite clearly.

 Hefting his sword high, Rufus strode forward and plunged the blade directly below where the ruby brooch hung in mid-air.
 He heard a gasp and felt a tremor run along his sword.

 Quickly, he withdrew before slicing through the air with a great broad sweep, just above the gold belt.
 A terrible cry was heard, and blood splashed out of nowhere.

 Finally, and with a terrible roar, Rufus swung his sword at the sapphire-and-silver chain.
 A dreadful thump was heard, followed by the lighter sound of something rolling away.
 A needle fell, tinkling, to the ground; swiftly, Martha seized it and snapped it in two, thus bringing to an end the sorcerer’s power.

 King Henry never really recovered from the shock; that, along with his near-constant drunken binges and gluttonous lifestyle, saw him die in his bed five years later.
 As he had two young women with him at the time, Rufus liked to think it was a reasonably happy ending.

 Rufus and Rosamund were duly crowned king and queen, and their reign proved long and popular.
 The new king was wiser than his brother, stern but fair.
 He relied heavily on Rosamund to tell him when he was being too stiff-necked, and there was one other person who never failed to lift his heart.

-James Rufus – born nine months after the curse was broken, and whose favourite place in the castle grounds was outside in the rose garden.
+James Rufus – born nine months after the curse was broken, and whose favourite place in the castle grounds was the rose gardens.
 Here, he would run and play all day, watching new love grow beneath the hanging bowers and deep within its hidden corners.